trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

 _This video illustrates the work of Christin Scheinpflug, who is a preparator at the Museum für Naturkunde Berlin, as she turns a Jendaya parakeet from Tierpark Berlin into a study skin and a partial skeleton for the Bird Collection.
 Preserving the remains and mounting them for the research collections of the museum is a long process that involves many steps and many transformations.
 Documenting these steps, the story of this parakeet illustrates some of the ways in which animals can turn into scientific objects of study.
-(Video: Filippo Bertoni/MfN)_
+(Video: Filippo Bertoni/MfN.
+All rights reserved.)_

 </figcaption>